maths/stack_util_maximapool/README.md

 ## Troubleshoot

 If you open `localhost:8080/MaximaPool/MaximaPool` and you do not see text under the headings `Running versions` or `Non-running` then most probably your file layout was wrong.
-Have a look at `stack_util_maximapool/doc/server setup.txt`.
+Have a look at `stack_util_maximapool/doc/server-setup.txt`.
 Also make sure that you correct `command.line` inside `process.conf` if you use clisp which compiles into byte code (see the comments in `process.conf` two lines above).

 ## License